No Problem (2010 film): Critical response

 No Problem garnered mainly negative reviews from Indian critics.
 Anupama Chopra of NDTV gave one star saying, "No Problem is so staggeringly brain dead and relentlessly tedious that it makes Anees Bazmee’s earlier comedies, No Entry (26 August 2005), Welcome (21 December 2007) & Singh Is Kinng (8 August 2008) look like classics."
 Rajeev Masand of CNN-IBN rated it 1/5, describing the film as "2010's most abysmal comedy."
 Mayank Shekhar of the Hindustan Times also gave it one star suggesting, "Why bother with something hilarious when you can just get downright delirious.
 Of course, that is if you have no problems of your own to deal with."
 Raja Sen of Rediff too rated the film 1/5 concluding that "No Problem is devoid of taste, flavour and jokes."
 Taran Adarsh of Bollywood Hungama gave it 1.5/5 suggesting "No Problem has some funny moments in the first half, but gets agonizing towards the second half."
 Nikhat Kazmi of the Times of India gave the only positive review: rating the film 3/5 and suggesting that the film "makes you forget your problems, provided you are willing to get goofy and give up your quest for meaning in masala."

 Box office

-The film opened in India to a poor response collecting Rs.
+The film opened in India to a poor response, collecting Rs.
 42.5 million on the first day.
 It showed a jump on Saturday and collected Rs.
 50 million.
-A few single screens had showed small drops in collections but most multiplexes were strong.
+A few single screens showed small drops in collections, but most multiplexes were strong.
 No Problem collected Rs.
-62.5 million on Sunday making its weekend collections up to Rs.
+62.5 million on Sunday, making its weekend collections up to Rs.
 154.9 million.
 It grossed ₹ 284.7 million by the end of its second week and was declared a flop by Box Office India.